Cellcom (United States): History

-On May 27, 2025 Cellcom was able to restore SMS and internal and external calling for customers.
-Cellcom has yet to announce what compensation they will provide to their customers for the outage.
+Starting on Wednesday, May 14, 2025 at about 8:00PM, voice and SMS services had an outage.
+Service was restored on May 27.
+A statement indicated that the outage was due to a "security incident".

 Green cell sites

 The first alternative energy cell site in the upper Midwest, built in Ackley, Wis. and activated on April 22, 2008, delivers wireless service to an area that previously had many dead zones.

 Equipment for the green cell site underwent rigorous testing prior to installation and features multiple backups to ensure continuity of service.
 The primary source of energy for this site is sunlight collected using a 6.3 kilowatt solar panel array.
 The energy gathered from the sun is converted into electricity and stored in batteries.
 The cell site draws energy for operation from these batteries.
 On dark or cloudy days, energy generated by a windmill supplements the solar power to maintain operation.
 A hydrogen fuel cell serves as a backup for both of these energy producers.
 The final backup is a diesel generator that can be hooked up to maintain service if all other power sources fail.

 In 2010, Cellcom converted the Ackley site to a grid-tie location, and it now feeds the extra energy produced from the solar panels and wind turbine back to the power company and, in turn, became even more efficient.

 A second green cell site was activated in 2009 on Chambers Island in Door County.
 The cliffs lining Door County's rugged shoreline were blocking the signals from mainland towers, leaving many area residents with limited cellular service, as well as leaving emergency personnel with limited radio coverage.
 The green cell site runs on batteries charged by solar panels at the base of the tower and a wind turbine installed on tower.
 A propane generator is available as a back-up source of power if there is inadequate wind or sun to charge the batteries.